-As legal progress has been made and the social climate for the LGBTQ+ community improved, the symbols shifted from knowledge among the few to commonplace, as in the case of dress that now includes rainbow flags, the inverted pink triangle, or an earring worn in the right ear (Cole, 2000; Reilly, 2010).
+As legal progress has been made and the social climate for the LGBTQIA+ community has improved, the symbols shifted from knowledge among the few to commonplace, as in dress that now includes rainbow flags, the inverted pink triangle, or an earring worn in the right ear (Cole, 2000; Reilly, 2010).

-The conflict over how to present one’s self resulted in the “butch shift” where gay men developed dress styles based on masculine archetypes (Humphries, 1985), such as leather men, bears, and Castro clones.
-Bears, noted for their hirsute, either muscular or husky/large/fat and blue-collar representation of masculinity, became visible in the 1980s during the early AIDS crisis and were eroticized for their perceived health as compared to the emaciated appearance of those suffering in the latter stages of AIDS.
-Mosher et al. (2006) argued leather identity is socially constructed and performative and both “bear and leather aesthetics can be understood as expressions of culturally valued traits and as a reconciliation of masculine and gay identities” (pp. 119–120).
+The conflict over how to present one’s self resulted in the “butch shift,” in which gay men developed dress styles based on masculine archetypes (Humphries, 1985), such as leather men, bears, and Castro clones.
+Bears, noted for their hirsute, either muscular or husky/large/fat and blue-collar representations of masculinity, became visible in the 1980s during the early AIDS crisis and were eroticized for their perceived health as compared to the emaciated appearances of those suffering in the latter stages of AIDS.
+Mosher et al. (2006) argued that leather identity is socially constructed and performative and both “bear and leather aesthetics can be understood as expressions of culturally valued traits and as a reconciliation of masculine and gay identities” (pp. 119–120).

-Cole (2000) noted the clones style emerged from American cowboy and blue-collar dress (e.g., jeans, plaid shirts, cowboy boots, construction boots, Levi 501 button fly jeans, T-shirts, short hair, and mustaches) and was symbolic of “toughness, virility, aggression, strength, [and] potency” (p.
+Cole (2000) noted the Castro clones style emerged from American cowboy and blue-collar dress (e.g., jeans, plaid shirts, cowboy boots, construction boots, Levi’s 501 button-fly jeans, T-shirts, short hair, and mustaches) and was symbolic of “toughness, virility, aggression, strength, [and] potency” (p.
 128), although Levine (1998) argued the look was parody.
 Although clone aesthetics were patterned after heterosexual masculine styles, a knowing gay consciousness acknowledged the outfits were coordinated, perfected, and worn to show off the male physique.
-Cole (2000) further argued the clone image of masculinity influenced other gay men’s styles, including “queer nation” and “act-up” looks (e.g., T-shirts and jeans), gay skinheads, and gay rockabillies.
+Cole (2000) further argued the clone image of masculinity influenced other gay men’s styles, including “queer nation” and “act-up” looks (e.g., T-shirts and jeans), gay skinhead, and gay rockabilly.
 The clone style assisted in redefining gay men as masculine.
 Other gay subcultures that embrace masculine aesthetics include muscle boys, scallies, and homothugs (Cole, 2008).

 In contrast to masculine archetypes, other gay men, such as drag queens and punks, embraced camp, feminine, or androgynous aesthetics, including makeup and jewelry.
-Contemporarily, a result of the butch shift has been the tendency among some gay men to embrace femininity (Reilly, in press) and to incorporate apparel items marketed to both men and women into their wardrobe (Barry & Reilly, 2020; moore [sic], 2020).
+Contemporarily, a result of the butch shift has been the tendency among some gay men to embrace femininity (Reilly, in press) and to incorporate apparel items marketed to both men and women into their wardrobes (Barry & Reilly, 2020; moore, 2020).
 Per Barry and Martin (2015), gay men view contemporary aesthetics as more varied than previous generations, and gender identity, sexual orientation, and race intersect not only to express individuality but also to challenge binary gender norms by mixing traditionally feminine and masculine fabrics, textures, products, and other signifiers (Barry & Martin, 2016).
-Clarke and Turner (2007) similarly argued clothing is used to negotiate gay identity, but it is also used to express individuality; thus, there may be expectations when one “comes out” to dress a certain way, but enough room exists in the unwritten rules of gay aesthetics to show one’s persona in a multitude of ways.
+Clarke and Turner (2007) similarly argued that clothing is used to negotiate gay identity, but it is also used to express individuality; thus when an individual “comes out,” they may feel expectations to dress a certain way, but enough room exists in the unwritten rules of gay aesthetics to show one’s persona in a multitude of ways.

-Gay men adopted other items that included a sailor’s uniform and sneakers.
-In England and France between the world wars, gay and bisexual men adopted the sailor’s uniform because of the outfit’s association with masculinity and voracious sexuality and its figure-revealing fit and silhouette.
-Use of the style faded when the sailor uniform was adapted into mainstream fashion (Stephenson, 2016).
-Scott (2011) proposed sneakers were important to gay men in three ways.
-First, sneakers can be viewed as feminine and are thus discouraged if one wants to appear masculine (e.g., biker and leather subcultures eschew sneakers and favor boots).
-Second, sneakers can be viewed as masculine among middle-class gay men and, as part of the butch shift, or as gay men assimilated (e.g., jocks and straight-acting mainstream masculinity).
-Third, sneakers are considered masculine but fetishized, as in the example of working-class subcultures or gay skinheads.
+Gay men adopted other items, among them sailor uniforms and sneakers.
+In England and France between the world wars, gay and bisexual men wore the sailor uniform because it was associated with masculinity and voracious sexuality and it had a figure-revealing fit and silhouette.
+Use of the sailor uniform diminished when it was adapted into mainstream fashion (Stephenson, 2016).
+Scott (2011) proposed that sneakers were important to gay men in three ways.
+First, they can be viewed as feminine and are thus discouraged if one wants to appear masculine (e.g., biker and leather subcultures eschew sneakers and favor boots).
+Second, they can be viewed as masculine among middle-class gay men and as part of the butch shift or as gay men assimilated (e.g., jocks and straight-acting mainstream masculinity).
+Third, sneakers are considered masculine but fetishized, as in, for example working-class subcultures or gay skinheads.

 Bisexual Identities and Dress

-Some scholars have focused their research specifically on the ways in which bisexual-identifying individuals negotiate their identity through dress.
-Taub (2003) surveyed mostly White, bisexual-identifying women and reported a variety of ways these women fashioned their bodies; in their responses, there was significant discussion of negotiating societal gender norms and stereotypical lesbian appearance norms.
-Some of these women rejected dominant culture’s norms and created “personalized and affirming beauty ideas and practices” (Taub, 2003, p.
-21), whereas others felt pressure to conform to lesbian norms such as the “soft butch” aesthetic (p.
+Some scholars have focused specifically on the ways bisexual-identifying individuals negotiate their identities through dress.
+Taub (2003) surveyed mostly White, bisexual-identifying women and reported that these women fashioned their bodies in a variety of ways; in their responses, there was significant discussion of negotiating societal gender norms and stereotypical lesbian appearance norms.
+Some of these women rejected dominant culture’s norms and created “personalized and affirming beauty ideas and practices,” whereas others felt pressure to conform to lesbian norms, such as the “soft butch” aesthetic (p.
 21).

 Hartman (2013) conducted interviews with mostly White, bisexual-identifying women.
-Participants frequently relayed a desire to make themselves visual as bisexual in public settings because of their belief that society often deems them invisible, sometimes referred to as bi-erasure (for discussions of bisexual invisibility, see Bradford, 2004; Firestein, 1996; Fox, 1995; Tabatabai & Linders, 2011).
-Participants used the terms attitude, androgyny, and a hybrid of heterosexual and homosexual aesthetics to describe a bisexual display, and participants placed significant emphasis on gender negotiations through style.
-The participants described their use of overt pride aesthetics, such as pins or slogan T-shirts—particularly those with the bi-pride colors (pink, blue, and purple).
-Although Hartman’s (2013) participants articulated specific aesthetics to highlight their bisexual identity, they also expressed it was “difficult to pin down such a description” (p.
+Participants frequently relayed a desire to make themselves visible as bisexual in public settings because of their belief that society often deems them invisible, which is sometimes referred to as bi-erasure (for discussions of bisexual invisibility, see Bradford, 2004; Firestein, 1996; Fox, 1995; Tabatabai & Linders, 2011).
+Participants used the terms attitude and androgyny and a hybrid of heterosexual and homosexual aesthetics to describe a bisexual display, and they placed significant emphasis on gender negotiations through style.
+The participants described their uses of overt pride aesthetics, such as pins or slogan T-shirts—particularly those with the bi-pride colors (pink, blue, and purple).
+Although Hartman’s (2013) participants articulated specific aesthetics to highlight their bisexual identity, they also expressed that it was “difficult to pin down such a description” (p.
 49).
 Similarly, other researchers found a lack of distinct dress aesthetics for bisexual individuals (Clarke & Spence, 2013; Clarke & Turner, 2007; Hayfield, 2011; Hayfield et al., 2013; Holliday, 1999; Huxley et al., 2014).

-In a follow-up study, Hartman-Linck (2014) discussed the importance of bisexual signifiers in private or intimate spaces such as around close friends or family.
-Although not on the body directly, her participants related using aesthetics of the home, such as magnets or artwork with lesbian symbols, to signify their identity.
+Hartman-Linck (2014) discussed the importance of bisexual signifiers in private or intimate spaces, such as around close friends or family.
+Her participants also related using aesthetics of the home, such as magnets or artwork with lesbian symbols, to signify their identities.
 Artwork or magnets are arguably not “hand-held objects” (Roach-Higgins & Eicher, 1992, p.
 1), yet they are debatably an extension of the body in the context of these private spheres.

-In one of the most recent studies, Daly et al. (2018) again examined bisexual women’s appearance and dress.
+In a recent study, Daly et al. (2018) again examined bisexual women’s appearance and dress.
 Similar to the aforementioned studies, the bisexual participants’ appearance markers conformed to stereotypical lesbian aesthetics (or masculine-leaning styles), or they adopted mainstream gender norms by using feminine signifiers.
-The participant’s partner’s gender often motivated adoption of various styles.
-For example, some women in same-gender relationships adopted feminine aesthetics to avoid others assuming they identified as lesbian.
+The participants’ partners’ genders often motivated adoption of various styles.
+For example, some women in same-gender relationships adopted feminine aesthetics to avoid having others assume they identified as lesbian.

-Duffin (2016) interviewed African American men who were behaviorally bisexual but chose to identify as straight and described themselves as “on the down low” or “DL” (p.
+Duffin (2016) interviewed African American men who were behaviorally bisexual but identified as straight and described themselves as “on the down low” or “DL” (p.
 484).
-The down low or DL phenomenon is significant in the Black community because of the stigmatization of homosexuality; the phrase emerged in rap music lyrics in the 1990s (Cohen, 1999) and has been discussed in other popular press articles (Denizet-Lewis, 2014).
-In Duffin’s (2016) work, dress was not the research’s primary focus, but in one part of the results, he reported men often associated femininity with being gay.
+The down-low phenomenon is significant in the Black community because of the stigmatization of homosexuality; the phrase, which emerged in rap music lyrics in the 1990s (Cohen, 1999), has been discussed in popular press articles (Denizet-Lewis, 2014).
+Dress was not the primary focus in Duffin’s (2016) work, but in one part of his results, he reported that men often associated femininity with being gay.
 That is, these bisexually behaving men asserted their masculinity by wearing baggy or other stereotypically masculine styles.
-By contrast, one participant defined being gay as wearing “tight clothes, swish[ing] up and down the street, [and] act[ing] like a girl” (Duffin, 2016, p.
+By contrast, one participant defined being gay as wearing “tight clothes, swish[ing] up and down the street, [and] act[ing] like a girl” (p.
 499).

-To access these articles, read them on campus or look up the article’s titles on the University Library website and log in with your NetID and password.
+To access these articles, read them on campus or look them up on the University Library website and log in with your NetID and password.

-Unfortunately, several brands have since closed (e.g., Saint Harridan stopped operations only four years after its founding in 2012 because of a lack of capital investment; Reddy-Best, 2020).
-Overall, these brands reflect the numerous ways individuals in the LGBTQ+ community fashion their bodies and will largely have a lasting impact as trailblazers of the queer-fashion brands movement in the early part of the 21st century.
+Unfortunately, several brands have since closed (e.g., Saint Harridan stopped operations only four years after its founding in 2012 because of a lack of capital investment (Reddy-Best, 2020).
+Overall, these brands reflect the numerous ways individuals in the LGBTQIA+ community fashion their bodies and will largely have a lasting impact as trailblazers of the queer-fashion brands movement in the early part of the 21st century.

 Watch this research presentation on the development of queer and trans fashion brands in the 21st century.